ishaqjones/osTicket-Ticket-Lifecycle-Examples/README.md

 </p>

-Jane has assessed the issue, committed to a resolution, acknowledged through notation.
+Jane has assessed the issue, committed to a resolution, and acknowledged it through documentation.

 <p>